yeoneung/bayesian_system_id/README.md

 ### - Comparison with other method
 We compare the performance of our algorithm with those proposed in [On the Sample Complexity of the Linear Quadratic Regulator]( https://link.springer.com/article/10.1007/s10208-019-09426-y).

+# Auxiliary functions

+We include all auxiliary functions in 'bayesian_system_id/auxiliary' which are called automatically once the user adds this folder to the path.

+- '(type_of_noise)_grad_log.m' computes the gradient of the potential with respect to the system parameter associated with the noise type indicated in the filename.
+- '(type_of_noise)_grad_log_w.m' computes the gradient of the potential with respect to associated with the noise type indicated in the filename.
+- '(type_of_noise)_hess_log.m' computes the hessian of the potential functions associated with the noise indicated in the filename.
+- 'Newton_method_(noise_type).m' implements the second-order Newton's method where (noise_type) is denoted by either 'as' for asymmetric noise or 'gm' for Gaussian mixture noise
+- 'Tr_Theta_to_theta.m' vectorizes the system parameter.

 # Running